Jorg Bausch

 Jorg Bausch: The Driving Force of German Electronic Rock

-Jorg Bausch is a German electronic rock musician and producer known for his powerful fusion of industrial rhythms and melodic guitar work.
-Hailing from Cologne, his major achievement came with his third studio album, which charted in Germany and solidified his reputation as a staple in the European alternative scene.
+Jorg Bausch is a German electronic rock musician and producer known for his fusion of industrial rhythms with melodic rock structures.
+Hailing from Cologne, his major achievement came with his third studio album, "Neon Circuits," which charted across Europe and achieved gold certification in his home country.

 Early career